carbon-design-system/sveld/README.md

 The Svelte Language Server supports component-level comments through the following syntax: `<!-- @component [comment] -->`.

-`sveld` will copy these over to the exported default component in the TypeScript definition.
+`sveld` copies these over to the exported default component in the TypeScript definition.

 **Example:**

-**Svelte 5 Runes:**

 ```svelte
 <!-- @component